This Cranberry Orange Roll Pull Apart Bread is absolutely delectable. Easier to make than it looks and even easier to eat!

 For as long as I can remember, we've been making Orange Rolls on Christmas morning and I think they are the best variety of cinnamon rolls out there.
 The cranberries were an afterthought - I used them because I had them in the fridge, but I realized after tasting the first batch of this Cranberry Orange Bread, that it was nothing short of an inspired stroke of genius.
 The tart cranberries level out the sweetness in the rolls and pair perfectly with the citrus zing.
 Best of all, the cranberry juices cook down in the oven with the brown sugar and form a layer of delicious, caramelly glaze along the bottom of the bread that is so impossibly good!

-Make some time for these Cranberry Orange Rolls – they’re worth it.
+Make some time for these Cranberry Orange Rolls - they're worth it.
+Makes 2 loaves of delicious bread!
+A stand mixer is recommended for this recipe.
 Recipe adapted from Pinch of Yum

 For the Filling